Most student loans have several types of limits on the amount you can borrow.

 For example, if an undergraduate student in a 4-year Bachelor’s degree program will be graduating at the end of the fall semester (halfway through the academic year), the student is eligible for half of the annual loan limit for seniors.

-Federal Perkins loans are awarded by the college financial aid office based on demonstrated financial need.
-College financial aid administrators have significant discretion in deciding which students will receive a Federal Perkins loan and how much they will receive, subject to the annual and cumulative loan limits as well as available funding.
+Perkins Loans are federal student loans that are awarded based on exceptional financial need.
+College financial aid administrators have the ability to decide which students receive a Perkins Loan and how much they will receive, subject to the annual and aggregate loan limits, as well as available funding.

-Note that each college has a limited allocation of Federal Perkins loan funding from the revolving loan pool, so actual loan amounts are often much lower than the loan limits.
-The average Federal Perkins loan amount in 2011-12 was $1,824 for undergraduate students and $2,747 for graduate and professional students.
-(The overall average Federal Perkins loan amount was $1,957.)
+Note that each college has a limited allocation of Perkins Loan funding from its revolving loan pool, so actual loan amounts are often much lower than the annual and/or aggregate loan limits.

-The cumulative loan limits for graduate and professional school students include any undergraduate Federal Perkins loan debt.
+The aggregate loan limits for students attending graduate school or professional school include any undergraduate Perkins Loan debt.

-The annual loan limit for the Federal PLUS loan is the annual cost of attendance minus other aid received during the enrollment period.
-There is no cumulative loan limit.
-The loan limits are the same for both the Grad PLUS and Parent PLUS programs.
+The annual loan limit for the Direct PLUS Loan (Parent PLUS Loan or Grad PLUS Loan) is the annual cost of attendance minus other aid received during the enrollment period.
+There is no aggregate loan limit.
+The loan limits are the same for both parents of undergraduate students as well as graduate students.

-There are no limits on federal consolidation loans, other than the underlying limits on the loans included in the consolidation loan.
-Federal Consolidation loans count against the cumulative Federal Stafford loan limits corresponding to the proportion of the consolidation loan that repaid Federal Stafford loans.
+There are no limits on Direct Consolidation Loans (also known as Federal Consolidation Loans), other than the underlying limits on the loans included in the consolidation loan.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.